tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 !!! note

-    In the commands below, we capture the names of each of the two `httpbin` pods and of the `sleep` pod independently for clarity.
+    In the commands below, we capture the names of each of the two `httpbin` pods and of the `sleep` pod independently, for clarity.

 1. Tail the logs of each Envoy sidecar on the receiving end.